qvd808/qvd808/README.md

 - 🤖 Developing a cutting-edge virtual assistant
 - 🧠 Exploring reinforcement learning
 - 💻 Diving deep into lower-level programming
-- 🚀 Begging for internship opportunities in 2025
+- 🚀 Seeking internship opportunities in 2025

 ### 🌟 Personal Motto
 > "With great power comes great responsibility" - A belief that guides my coding philosophy and approach to technology.

 ### 🖥️ Coding Sanctuary: Neovim <img src="https://skillicons.dev/icons?i=neovim" alt="Neovim" height="30" style="vertical-align: middle; margin-left: 2px;"/>

-> I like neovim because neovim is the best and people who code in neovim is the best 🚀
+> I like neovim because neovim is the best and people who code in neovim are the best 🚀

 ## 📊 My GitHub Stats